dogsGhost/dogsGhost.github.io/_posts/2016-01-27-storefronts.md

 on_github: true
 ---

-Under development.
+In development.
 Public-facing site for Storefronts project.

 <!-- end -->